Eric2039/ObsidianTranslationPluginForSEOs/README.md

-# DeepSeek Translator for Obsidian
+# Obsidian Translation Plugin For SEOs

 Translate selected English text to Chinese inside Obsidian using the DeepSeek API.
 Results are written directly back into your note.